Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Our Method

-\textbf{ViT baselines}.
-We firstly conduct the self-supervised MAE pre-training for ViTs using the images selected from the AffectNet training set \cite{mollahosseini2017affectnet}.
-Then, we append a single-layer linear classifier to the last {\tt [CLS]} token of each pre-trained ViT and carry out fine-tuning on specific FER training sets.
-Finally, we evaluate the performance of these ViTs on each FER testing set and obtain our ViT baselines.
-All training configurations are the same as those in MAE \cite{he2022masked} unless mentioned otherwise.
+\textbf{MAE-ViT baselines for FER}.
+After completing the MAE pre-training, we append a single-layer linear classifier to the output {\tt [class]} token of each pre-trained ViT encoder variant and proceed with fine-tuning on specific FER training sets.
+Subsequently, we evaluate the performance of these classification ViTs on FER testing sets, establishing our ViT baselines for FER.
+All training configurations remain consistent with those in MAE \cite{he2022masked} unless mentioned otherwise.
+For convenience, we refer to these fine-tuned ViTs as MAE-ViTs.